Vacation rentals in Carmel-by-the-Sea

 Fall is one of the best times to visit Carmel, thanks to the warm, sunny weather that is perfect for exploring the nearby nature reserves and beaches.
 The temperature doesn’t fluctuate too much throughout the year, but it does take a little bit of a dip in winter, and you will see more rain from December to March, but this is the perfect time to visit if you’d like to explore the area with fewer people around.
 In the spring, the skies clear and bougainvillea blooms throughout town.
 The summer is the busiest season, and, though it never gets too hot, you will see almost no rain during this time.
 No matter what time of year you book your Carmel vacation rental, it is important to bring plenty of layers of clothing, as the weather can change quickly here.

-What are the top things to do in Carmel-by-the-Sea?
+Top things to do in Carmel-by-the-Sea

 Point Lobos State Natural Reserve